wangyi111/Building-Extraction/0-old/README.md

 Compare simple CNN and ResNet for building extraction with tensorflow.
+Out of date, but interesting trial.

 ### Data